5 Mind-Blowing Oregon Photography Sites All Photographers Need to Visit This Summer and Why

 DISCLAIMER: Our posts may contain affiliate links.
 If you click through and make a purchase, you won't pay a penny more, but we'll get a small commission, which helps to keep the lights on.
 Thanks!

 Oregon is known for its diverse landscapes and beautiful views, making it a great destination for travel photographers.
-Whether you are looking for a place to take frame worthy landscape shots or gorgeous portraits, these are the Oregon photography locations you must visit this summer.
+Whether you are looking for a place to take frame worthy landscape shots or gorgeous portraits, these are the Oregon photography locations and the best Oregon scenic locations to visit.

 Silver Falls State Park- This Travel Photographer’s Favorite Oregon Photography Location